 Sandlass Brothers Bathing Pavilion on Ocean Avenue, 1927.
 The business was run by Bill Sandlass, older son of Will Sandlass.
 His younger brother, Henry Sandlass, was a silent partner.
 Today, this spot is the Chapel Beach Club.

 Downsea Beach Hotel aerial image, 1960s.
 It had 15-rooms and offered boating, bathing with resturant and cocktail lounge.
 The spot later became Gaiter’s.

 Gaiter’s, 2011.
-The restaurant and marina was owned by Victor Scudiery, who chaired the Monmouth County Democratic Party forever.
+The restaurant and marina was owned by Victor Scudiery, who chaired the Monmouth County Democratic Party for many years.

 Anchorage Pool & Surf Club on fire, June 1982.
 The fire was ruled arson — the facility had been abandoned since 1980.
 Vincent Russo and Joseph Lynch were the owners.
 The Ocean Avenue spot was the location of the old Emery Beach Club owned by Victor Emery from 1956 to 1964.

-Tradewinds Beach Club on Ocean Avenue, 1970s.
-Ed Levy and family reopened the nearby Tradewinds nightclub in 1976 after a three-year hiatus.
+Trade Winds Beach Club on Ocean Avenue, 1970s.
+Ed Levy and family reopened the nearby nightclub in 1976 after a three-year hiatus.
 The club closed after the Summer of 2003, replaced by 20 multi-million dollar homes.